Without a good way to manage vendors, your supply chain can quickly become disorganized, error-prone, and costly.

 Onboarding

-Easily create and deliver onboarding courses right to your users’ mobile phones and align vendors with your organization’s workflows.
-Divide courses into bite-sized sections for easier learning and include training material in any format.
+I love how easy Connecteam makes it to create and deliver onboarding courses right to your users’ mobile phones.
+You can divide courses into bite-sized sections for easier learning and include training material in any format.
+It’s a great way to ensure vendors are aligned with your organization’s workflows.

 As an admin, you’ll have a clear overview of your users’ performance, progress, and course completion from your admin dashboard.

-Connecteam’s task management app allows you to easily create and assign tasks to users to complete on the job.
+I also like Connecteam’s task management features, which allow you to easily create and assign tasks to users to complete on the job.
 Attach relevant task information, digital forms, or checklists and maintain a clear real-time overview of progress on each task.

 In-app chat